flyark/AFM-LIS/README.md

 - **Best LIA Cutoff**: A value of 3432 or higher is indicative of a likelihood of a positive PPI.
 - **Average LIA Cutoff**: A value of 1610 or higher is indicative of a likelihood of a positive PPI

-These cutoff values have been established through the analysis of fly and human protein reference sets, detailed in Tang et al. (2023) for the fly dataset ([Nature Communications article](https://www.nature.com/articles/s41467-023-37876-0)) and Braun et al. (2009) for the human dataset ([Nature Methods article](https://www.nature.com/articles/nmeth.1281)).
-For a detailed explanation of how these values were derived, please refer to our paper.
+These cutoff values have been established through the analysis of fly and human protein reference sets, detailed in [Tang et al. (2023)](https://www.nature.com/articles/s41467-023-37876-0) for the fly dataset and [Braun et al. (2009)](https://www.nature.com/articles/nmeth.1281) for the human dataset.
+For a detailed explanation of how these values were derived, please refer to [our paper](https://www.biorxiv.org/content/10.1101/2024.02.19.580970v1).

 <img width="864" alt="image" src="https://github.com/flyark/AFM-LIS/assets/26104411/f4a2a5f5-4a8b-46f8-b1c9-e0feb5ba5557">